Haritronic909/Idea-Tank/Robotics/Rubik's Cube bot/README.md

 Put httplib2 folder and the other files in the same directory.
 Burn the C file stepper_final_cube to esp8266 Nodemcu module Change SSID and password in the program

-Then run the script cube_solver.sh
+Then run the script Cube_Solver.sh